Marburg virus disease: Prognosis

-Prognosis is generally poor.
-If a patient survives, recovery may be prompt and complete, or protracted with sequelae, such as orchitis, hepatitis, uveitis, parotitis, desquamation, or alopecia.
-Importantly, MARV is known to be able to persist in some survivors and to either reactivate and cause a secondary bout of MVD or to be transmitted via sperm, causing secondary cases of infection and disease.

-Of the 252 people who contracted Marburg during the 2004–2005 outbreak of a particularly virulent serotype in Angola, 227 died, for a case fatality rate of 90%.

-Although all age groups are susceptible to infection, children are rarely infected.
-In the 1998–2000 Congo epidemic, only 8% of the cases were children less than 5 years old.
+Although supportive care can improve survival chances, Marburg virus disease is fatal in the majority of cases.
+The case fatality rate has been estimated to be 61.9%.

 Epidemiology

+Pandemic potential

+The WHO identifies marburg virus disease as having pandemic potential.

+Historical outbreaks

-Below is a table of outbreaks concerning MVD from 1967 to 2023:
+Below is a table of outbreaks concerning MVD from 1967 to 2025:

 1967 outbreak

 MVD was first documented in 1967, when 31 people became ill in the German towns of Marburg and Frankfurt am Main, and in Belgrade, Yugoslavia.
 The outbreak involved 25 primary MARV infections and seven deaths, and six nonlethal secondary cases.
 The outbreak was traced to infected grivets (species Chlorocebus aethiops) imported from an undisclosed location in Uganda and used in developing poliomyelitis vaccines.
 The monkeys were received by Behringwerke, a Marburg company founded by the first winner of the Nobel Prize in Medicine, Emil von Behring.
 The company, which at the time was owned by Hoechst, was originally set up to develop sera against tetanus and diphtheria.
 Primary infections occurred in Behringwerke laboratory staff while working with grivet tissues or tissue cultures without adequate personal protective equipment.
 Secondary cases involved two physicians, a nurse, a post-mortem attendant, and the wife of a veterinarian.
 All secondary cases had direct contact, usually involving blood, with a primary case.
 Both physicians became infected through accidental skin pricks when drawing blood from patients.
-A popular science account of this outbreak can be found in Laurie Garrett’s book The Coming Plague.